Written by: Adeline Yuboco

 The town of Breckenridge in Colorado is a popular destination for many people that enjoy skiing along the slopes of the Colorado Rockies.
 During the fall, this town is a favorite place to be visited by outdoor enthusiasts for some great leaf peeping as the leaves of the state's signature tree - the Aspen - transforms from green to gold, setting the entire landscape ablaze.
 September is the best time for leaf peepers to visit the town since this is the time when the leaves in fall are most golden.
 The Colorado Rockies is the best place to head out for leaf peeping.
 In addition to the beautiful fall foliage that you find from the Peak-to-Peak Scenic and Historic Byway and within the Colorado Rocky Mountain National Park, leaf peepers are given an extra treat to see wild elks roaming around the meadows, who move down to lower elevations during this time of the year, making your leaf peeping experience here one that you will never forget.

-There are 13 campgrounds and RV Parks near Breckenridge.
+Find campgrounds and RV Parks near Breckenridge.

 MAINE (Bar Harbor)